matthew-brett/delocate/README.rst

 doing.
 In this case it has made a new directory in the wheel zipfile, named ``scipy/.dylibs``.
-It has copied all the library dependencies that are outside the OSX system trees into this directory, and patched the python ``.so`` extensions in the wheel to use the copies instead of looking in ``/usr/local/Cellar/gfortran/4.8.2/gfortran/lib``.
+It has copied all the library dependencies that are outside the OSX system trees into this directory, and patched the python ``.so`` extensions in the wheel to use these copies instead of looking in ``/usr/local/Cellar/gfortran/4.8.2/gfortran/lib``.

 Check the links again to confirm::